The low-energy limit of some exotic lattice theories and UV/IR mixing: Introduction

 We can repeat this process in the spatial directions.
 We introduce a lattice spacing $a$ and for correlation functions of operators that are widely separated in the space directions, we can consider the effective continuum action \ie \frac{1}{2Ua^2}\int d\tau dxdy (\partial_\tau\phi)^2+\frac{K a^2}{2}\int d\tau dxdy (\partial_x\partial_y\phi)^2~. \fe (Below we will discuss it in more detail.)
 Now, we identify \ie &\mu_0={1\over Ua^2}= {\beta_0 a_\tau \over a^2}~, \\ &\mu={1\over Ka^2}={a_\tau \over \beta a^2}~. \fe Hence, the continuum limit corresponds to $a,a_\tau\to 0$ with fixed $\mu,\mu_0$.
 The scaling symmetries \eqref{scalingxy} motivate us to consider the continuum limit with $a_\tau/ a^2$ held fixed.
 Then, $\beta$ and $\beta_0$ are held fixed in the continuum limit.
 Again, we will discuss it in more detail below.

 This paper is the logical continuation of \cite{Gorantla:2021svj}.
 In \cite{Gorantla:2021svj}, we presented the model \eqref{eq:iS-Villain-lattice} and analyzed its kinematical features.
-Here, we explore its dynamical aspects.\footnote{Here we use the phrase ``dynamical'' in the sense used in high-energy physics.}
+Here, we explore its dynamical aspects.\footnote{In high energy physics, it is common to refer to the symmetries, their anomalies, and their consequences as ``kinematics'', and to the effects specific to the Hamiltonian or the Lagrangian as ``dynamics.''
+Here we follow this terminology.
+We do not mean ``dynamics'' in the sense of time dependence.}

 The Euclidean lattice model \eqref{eq:iS-Villain-lattice} provides a nice bridge between the lattice Hamiltonian system \eqref{eq:iH_XY_plaq} and the continuum action \eqref{eq:i action_continuum}.
 One aspect of this bridge is that the modified Villain theory \cite{Gorantla:2021svj} has both the momentum and the winding subsystem symmetries of the continuum theory.
 (Of course, it lacks the continuous spacetime translation symmetry and the scaling symmetries \eqref{scalingxy} of the continuum theory.)